Where's Wally?: World record attempts

 In 2009, 1,052 students, alumni, and members of the community at Rutgers University in New Brunswick, New Jersey, captured the Guinness World Record for the largest gathering of people dressed as Wally.
 The event raised money for local public schools.
 In 2011, the previous record was broken when 3,872 people dressed as Wally gathered in Merrion Square, Dublin, Ireland.
 The record was beaten in 2017 when 4,626 people dressed as Wally gathered in Japan, after three failed attempts.

 The Waldo Waldo 5K has tried to break the record in a 5-kilometre fun run to raise money for the Waldo Canyon Fire burn area in Colorado Springs, Colorado, US, every year since the fire in July 2012.
 The first attempt, on 21 October, had just over a thousand.
 The second attempt, on 27 October 2013, had over 2,700.
 The third attempt, on 26 October 2014, hosted 3,104 participants.
 The fourth attempt, on 17 October 2015, increased the count to 3,400 participants.
 The fifth attempt was made on 22 October 2016, with a final count of 3,524.
 The next race was held on 21 October 2017.
 The last race was held on 20 October 2018, with a final count of 3,809.

 Real-life re-creation

 On 12 September 2009, a re-creation took place in downtown Chicago.
-The re-creation featured all of the characters, Wally, Wenda, Wizard Whitebeard, Odlaw, and Woof, hiding throughout downtown Chicago and invited others to come and find them.
+The re-creation featured all of the characters, Waldo, Wenda, Wizard Whitebeard, Odlaw, and Woof, hiding throughout downtown Chicago and invited others to come and find them.
 Universities (such as the University of Exeter) have had Where's Wally inspired societies, in which members may dress as Wally whilst playing games such as hide-and-seek on campus grounds.